clojure-emacs/cider/doc/using_the_repl.md

 #### Customizing newline interaction

-Ordinarily <kbd>Return</kbd> sends a form for evaluation meaning entering a newline requires a special chord: <kbd>C-j</kbd>.
-When entering forms that span multiple lines, it may be desirable to make evaluation require the special invocation and have entering a new-line be the default.
+Ordinarily, <kbd>Return</kbd> immediate sends a form for evaluation.
+If you want to insert a newline into the REPL buffer as you're editing, you can do so using <kbd>C-j</kbd>.
+If you are entering a lot of longer forms that span multiple lines, it may be more convenient to change the keybindings:

-The following customization of the `cider-repl-mode-map` will change these keybindings so that <kbd>Return</kbd> will introduce a new-line and
-<kbd>C-<return></kbd> will send the form off for evaluation.

 ``` el
 (define-key cider-repl-mode-map (kbd "RET") #'cider-repl-newline-and-indent)
 (define-key cider-repl-mode-map (kbd "C-<return>") #'cider-repl-return)
 ```

+This will make <kbd>Return</kbd> insert a newline into the REPL buffer and <kbd>C-<Return></kbd> send the form off for evaluation.

 #### REPL history

-* To make the REPL history wrap around when its end is reached:
+* To make the REPL history wrap around when CIDER reaches the end:

 ```el
 (setq cider-repl-wrap-history t)